jxuanli/kpinit/README.md

 ### File paths detection

 `workspace/context.json` contains file paths used to extract information for static analysis and file generation.
 Instead of having to specify paths with command options, `kpinit` automatically detects needed files for creating a kernel-pwning workspace.
 This reduces the need for manual setup.
-When detection fails, the user can manually specify the paths.
+When detection fails, the user can manually specify the paths and rerun `kpinit` (the changes will be applied).

 ### GDB scripting
 Generic GDB scripts for adding symbol files (vmlinux and loadable modules) are included in `workspace/challenge/debug.gdb`.
 Offsets are automatically computed when KASLR is enabled.
 Extra GDB scripting can be added in `workspace/exploit/extra.gdb`.